dwbzero/csv-tools/README.md

 This script will be executed for each row in the input file.
 Each time the script is executed, the `row` variable will contain the cells of the current row as a python dictionary of string values.
+This code uses the Python string `rjust` method to pad the state and county codes with zeros, then it concats the padded state and county codes together to create the GEOID.

 We use this script with `csv-rowcalc` and check that it does what we want.
 We will use the `-a GEOID` option to append a new column named `GEOID`